-I am an assistant professor in the mathematics department at Agnes Scott College.
+I am an assistant professor in the mathematics department at Agnes Scott College in Atlanta, GA.

 My research interests are arithmetic dynamics and number theory.
-I am particularly (but not exclusively) interested in the connections between arithmetic dynamics and arithmetic geometry and the role of dynamical Belyi maps in arithmetic dynamics.
+I am particularly (but not exclusively) interested in post-critically finite maps, the connections between arithmetic dynamics and arithmetic geometry, and the role of dynamical Belyi maps in arithmetic dynamics.

 In 2022-2023 I was a postdoctoral scholar at Oregon State University working with Clay Petsche.
 From Fall 2019-Spring 2022 I was a post-doctoral fellow at Oklahoma State University working with Paul Fili.
 I received my PhD from the University of Hawaii in 2019 under Michelle Manes.
 Since 2021 I have spent my summers working with Thrive Scholars.